Ballet Austin Academy

 Libby James graduated magna cum laude with a B.F.A. in Ballet from Texas Christian University.
 She danced with the Colorado Ballet for two years, performing in ballets such as Romeo and Juliet, The Sleeping Beauty, Serenade, Stars and Stripes, and Alvin Ailey’s The River.
 Libby was a member of Texas Ballet Theater (formerly Fort Worth/Dallas Ballet) for three years.
 She performed roles such as the Spring Fairy in Cinderella, Clara in The Nutcracker, and one of the couples in Ben Stevenson’s Four Last Songs.

+A native of Houston, TX, Tori began her ballet training at Adamson Ballet School and continued to train at The Washington of Ballet, Alonzo King LINES Ballet, and Boston Ballet.
 Tori graduated from the University of Utah in 2019 with an Honors Bachelor of Fine Arts in Ballet and a Minor in Nutrition.
-While at “the U,” she performed in Les Sylphides; Swan Lake Act III; Women, if Possible by Luc Vanier, and Bloom by Penny Saunders.
+While at “the U,” she performed in Les Sylphides; Swan Lake Act III; Women, if Possible by Luc Vanier; and Bloom by Penny Saunders.
 Her honors thesis, Classicism Has No Color, was an ethnographic and archival research paper that examined the unacknowledged contributions of dancers of color to the American ballet canon.
 This paper helped her achieve the designation of Outstanding Undergraduate Researcher for the College of Fine Arts 2019, the first-ever from the School of Dance.
-The award recognizes the recipient for their academic achievements, artistic and scholarly accomplishments, and their commitments to the College of Fine Arts and the University of Utah.
+Tori also holds a 200-hour yoga teaching certification that she earned through Yoga Alliance.

-Tori also serves as a member of Ballet Austin’s Audience Services Team.
+Tori also serves as Ballet Austin’s Community Education Assistant.

 Allyson Morales, Young Children’s Division Instructor